What are the COVID guidelines?

 When can I volunteer?
 How long do I need to volunteer?

 We ask that our volunteers work for one or more full days.
-You must be onsite by the time provided:
+You must be onsite on time.
+For dates and exact times, click here.

 How old do I have to be to volunteer?

-As of April 16th, 2008, it is the policy of New Orleans Area Habitat for Humanity that children under the age of 16 are not allowed to volunteer or be present on the worksite while there is any construction in progress.
-Minors 16 and 17 years of age are allowed to participate in general construction; however, activities such as the use of power tools, excavation, demolition, and working at heights above 12 feet are not permitted.
+It is the policy of New Orleans Area Habitat for Humanity that children under the age of 16 are not allowed to volunteer or be present on the worksite while there is any construction in progress.
+Minors 16 and 17 years of age are allowed to participate in general construction or in the ReStore; however, activities such as the use of power tools, excavation, demolition, and working at heights above 12 feet are not permitted.
 It is further the policy of New Orleans Area Habitat for Humanity that every minor must be accompanied by a responsible adult of 21 years of age or more.
 All volunteers under the age of 18 must have an Individual Waiver signed by a parent.

 Do I need experience?